Will Elon Musk bring Trump back to Twitter?

 But all of this assumes a level of passion for reinstating Trump that Musk has given no evidence he possesses.
 Though he has on several occasions shown support for the general idea that Twitter should promote free speech, he has said nothing of note on the Trump ban since that January 2021 tweet.

-In fact, Musk has said what he thinks is the “single most annoying problem on Twitter” today, and it has nothing to do with Trump.
-Rather, the target of his ire was “crypto spam bots”.
-He'd probably find far more support, both inside Twitter and on its board, for prioritising better anti-spam systems to clean up the platform than for bringing Trump back.
+In fact, Musk has said what he thinks is the "single most annoying problem on Twitter" today, and it has nothing to do with Trump.
+Rather, the target of his ire was "crypto spam bots."
+He'd probably find far more support, both inside Twitter and on its board, for prioritizing better anti-spam systems to clean up the platform than for bringing Trump back.

 This is not to say that employees are wrong to worry about Musk meddling in their work.
 The addition of an influential and vocal board member with a bias toward laissez-faire content policies could certainly affect some of the company's priorities, particularly those on which his concerns are shared by other board members and leaders.
 For a platform that once took a hands-off approach, Twitter has invested heavily in recent years in research and product changes to promote what it calls "healthy conversations" - a goal that Musk may or may not share.

-Regardless of Musk, the company may feel compelled give some additional thought to its Trump ban if Trump emerges once again as a favourite to win the GOP nomination in 2024.
+Regardless of Musk, the company may feel compelled give some additional thought to its Trump ban if Trump emerges once again as a favorite to win the GOP nomination in 2024.

 But if Trump and his supporters were banking on Musk to miraculously revive his Twitter account before then, they might have better luck fixing Truth Social.